ivarne/FluentAssertions.BeJsonEquivalentTo/README.md

 * Sometimes the order of json properties isn't stable, and test assertions needs to accept that to reduce maintanance and allow cross platform tests.
 * Json support unicode escape sequences in strings `"\u00a3"` and for most parsers they are equivalent (unless you paste json in a `<script>` tag in html and get script injection when a json string includes an `</script>` end tag)

+#### Alternatives
 The obvious alternative would be to parse the json to C# classes and use `BeEquivalentTo`, but that has its own problems.

 * It's dependent on parser settings wich might be different from the actual consumer of the json. (case sensitivity on properties, enums, dates ...)
 * Some C# specific behaviour in `BeEquivalentTo` does not make sense for JSON.
 (Different type system).
 * You need to have a C# class that is in sync with the json you test.
 You can usually reuse the existing model, but that means your tests change unintentionally when you change the model.

+Another alternative would be to provide actually working assertions on `JsonDocument`/`JsonElement` or `JsonNode` for structural eqvivalency and assertions on json paths.
+JsonEquivalentTo() should be more performant, but probably not enough to matter for tests.

 ### Customization API